 Michelle Zhao

-Hi, I am a fourth-year PhD student in the Robotics Institute at Carnegie Mellon University, working on human-robot collaboration.
+Hi, I am a fifth-year PhD student in the Robotics Institute at Carnegie Mellon University, working on human-robot collaboration.
 I am advised by Reid Simmons and Henny Admoni, and am part of the Human and Robot Partners (HARP) Lab and Reliable Autonomous Systems Lab (RASL).
 I am supported by the National Defense Science and Engineering Graduate (NDSEG) Fellowship.

 Email / CV / Bio / Google Scholar / Twitter / Github